User Case: How Do I Move a Shared Folder to My Drive?

 Google Drive is a free cloud storage service provided by Google.
 Both individuals and companies can use this free platform for storage.
 The company uses Google Drive to share documents, excel, videos, etc. with employees so that employees can access these shared project resources anytime and anywhere and can update project content in real time.

 Content shared in Google Drive is generally located in the "Shared with me" section of Google Drive.
-The "Shared with me" includes files, folders, and applications shared with you by someone (friends, family, and colleagues).
+The "Shared with me" includes files, folders, and applications shared with you by someone else (friends, family, and colleagues).
 Suppose someone shared a file and folder with you, then it will appear in your "Shared with me".

 Method 1: Copy Shared Google Drive Folder to My Drive by Downloading and Uploading